GRATITUDE & BENEVOLENCE

 Gurudev conceals his cigarette on meeting a Sikh devotee

 Knowing that Sikhs were religiously averse to smoking, he would quickly stub his cigarette if he saw any of them approaching him.
 While he prescribed a vegetarian diet, he allowed those from West Bengal to eat fish occasionally as it was their staple food.
 Even though he advised abstinence from alcohol since it was a downer, he did not abandon devotees like Billu ji, who was unsuccessful in giving up alcohol despite several genuine attempts.
 However, he did not permit his devotees or disciples to enter the sthan while inebriated.
 Those who knowingly ventured had to face the wrath of guru avelna.

 Although the mahaguru was flexible in his ways,

 he was principled in his thinking.

 Within the confines of social tradition, he was an out-of-the-box thinker.
 He opposed dowry because he considered giving away a daughter in marriage or kanyadaan among the higher forms of seva.
-Quite often, he alone, and sometimes along with his disciples, contributed to bridal trousseaux to save the bride’s father from being staved off his lifelong earnings.
+Quite often, he alone, and sometimes with his disciples, contributed to bridal trousseaux to save the bride’s father from being staved off his lifelong earnings.

 In an era when Indian women were profiled only as daughters, wives, and mothers, he saw them as independent equals.
 His wife was a qualified schoolteacher who contributed equally to the household.
 Even though grihasth was his prescribed path, he did not insist on women marrying young.
-Marriage was about companionship, not compulsion.